Defense: DOD's Eligibility Determinations for Living Quarters Allowance (2016-14)

-As of August 2018, DOD had taken steps to improve oversight of LQA determinations by DOD components; however, it had not issued guidance that requires the Deputy Assistant Secretary of Defense for Civilian Personnel Policy or DCPAS to monitor reviews of LQA eligibility determinations by DOD components, as GAO recommended in June 2015.
+As of December 2018, DOD had taken steps to improve oversight of LQA determinations by DOD components; however, it had not issued guidance that requires the Deputy Assistant Secretary of Defense for Civilian Personnel Policy or DCPAS to monitor reviews of LQA eligibility determinations by DOD components, as GAO recommended in June 2015.
 DOD concurred with the recommendation.
 For example, at the direction of DCPAS, DOD components completed reviews and submitted reports of overseas allowances paid to a sampling of overseas employees for calendar years 2015 and 2016.
 Components determined that 11 out of 258 employees had erroneously been granted LQA in calendar year 2015, and, according to DCPAS officials, 3 out of 276 employees were erroneously granted LQA in calendar year 2016.
-DCPAS officials also stated in August 2018 that a memorandum directing a calendar year 2017 review was being drafted.
+Furthermore, in November 2018, the Assistant Secretary of Defense for Manpower and Reserve Affairs issued a memorandum requesting DOD components to complete a review of overseas allowances and differentials, including LQA, paid to overseas employees during calendar year 2017.

 However, it is unclear whether the revised instruction once issued will require the Office of the Deputy Assistant Secretary or DCPAS to monitor the reviews conducted by DOD components to identify any potentially inconsistent eligibility determinations and ensure corrective action is taken, as was the intent of GAO’s June 2015 recommendation.
 DOD’s annual reviews of overseas allowances and its updating of the instruction are positive interim steps, but until DOD also requires the Deputy Assistant Secretary of Defense for Civilian Personnel Policy or DCPAS to monitor DOD components’ reviews of LQA determinations, there is no assurance that such monitoring will be regularly conducted in the future.
 Despite the steps listed above that DCPAS has taken to improve oversight of LQA determinations, they still have not issued guidance consistent with what GAO recommended in 2015.